Privacy policy

 The world is bigger than the U.S.

 Margin is operated from the United States.
-The waitlist database is hosted on Supabase, which stores it on U.S.-region servers.
-If you use Margin from outside the U.S., joining the waitlist means your email and any optional fields you fill in are transferred to and stored in the United States.
-By joining, you consent to this transfer.
+The waitlist database is hosted on Supabase (U.S.-region servers), and the control plane that holds your account, device settings, and encrypted Todoist token also runs in the United States.
+If you use Margin from outside the U.S., joining the waitlist or signing in means that data is transferred to and stored in the United States.
+By doing so, you consent to this transfer.

 Your academic data is a different story.
 It flows from your browser to your Todoist to your device, and Doist is headquartered in the European Union.
 None of that data passes through any U.S. server we run.

-For users in the European Economic Area, the United Kingdom, or Switzerland: we process your waitlist email on the legal basis of performing the pre-order contract you've entered into with us (you asked to be told when we ship).
+For readers in the European Economic Area, the United Kingdom, or Switzerland: we process your waitlist email to perform the pre-order contract you entered into (you asked to be told when we ship), and we process your account and device data to provide the device you signed up for.
+Both rest on the legal basis of performing a contract with you.
 You have the rights described in section 05, plus the right to lodge a complaint with your local data protection authority.

 For California residents: the rights in section 05 satisfy the requirements of the CCPA and CPRA (California's consumer privacy laws).
 We don't sell your data and we don't "share" it for cross-context behavioral advertising.
 There is no advertising on Margin.